If you are a Non-EU citizen, your driving license is likely to expire after 6 months from your registration!

 Where to take the emergency aid course

-The German Red Cross (DRK) has put together links to diverse institutions and companies offering such courses, also in English language (be prepared to pay around 55 EUR).
+The German Red Cross (DRK) has put together links to diverse institutions and companies offering such courses, also in English language .
 DRK itself also offers such courses.
 It will take 8 hours (9:00-17:00) and is held on Saturdays and Sundays.
+They regularly take place in most bigger cities.
+The difficulty is more to find one with translation, or in English language.

 Driving Schools with English speaking teachers